mubassirjahan/bitnine-Apache-AGE-coding-test/question 1/README.md

     run a compiled version queston1.exe within the directory from the command line with the command "./question1.exe" or

-    Simply open the source code using a CodeBlock IDE and click on the Build and run button to execute and output results of the programme
+    Simply open the source code file question1.c using a CodeBlock IDE and click on the Build and run button to execute the output results of the programme

     ## Minimum System Requirements
         -Operating System Windows 10 or 11 (Recommened)